aakash140799/Algorithms/StableMatching/README.md

 - **Stable Marriage Problem**

-    In Perfect Stable Matching/Stable Marriage Problem, we are given two set of men and women of equal sizes.
-Each man has a strict order of preference for the set of women, same goes for every women.
-We want to find a one-to-one complete stable matching.
+    Stable marriage problem is given by, we are given two set of people of **equal size**.
+Each person in one set has strict order of preference for every person in other set.
+We want to match from left side to **exactly one** person on right side and vice-versa.
+    We want to find a complete stable matching.

-- **Stable Matching With Indifference**
+- **Stable Marriage With Indifference**

-    In Stable Matching With Indifference, we are given two set of men and women of equal sizes.
-But a man can have weak order of preference for the set of women.
-Such that he is indifferent between some subset of women, Same goes for women. in such a case, we can find a one-to-one complete weak-stable matching, such that no (men, women) strictly prefer each other over their partner.
+    Stable Marriage is given by, we are given a stable marriage problem, but unlike tradition stable marriage, a person can prefer two or more persons equally.Such condition is called *Indifference*.

 - **Stable Roommate Matching**

-    In Stable Roommate mathcing, (unlike tradition stable matching problem) we are given a single set of even size.
-We want to find a one-to-one complete stable matching in the same set.

 - **Hospital/Resident Problem**